obanko01/obanko01.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: To random notes about me, experiences and inspiration
+subtitle: To random notes about me, mon experiences and words of inspiration
 ---

 Engineer, Tech Lover and aspiring expressionist.
 You’ll find me biking the streets of Somerville, Cambridge and Boston during the summer, and hibernating/working it out from the holes of Prospect Hill in the Winter when it starts to get real.